 If you have a PayPal account, you can add and withdraw funds in many different ways.
 You can associate your account with bank accounts or credit cards for more direct transactions, including adding and withdrawing money.
-Other withdrawal options include using a PayPal debit card to make purchases or get cash from an ATM, or requesting a check in the mail.
+Other withdrawal options include using a PayPal debit card to make purchases or get cash from an ATM or requesting a check in the mail.

 In this article, we'll show you how to use PayPal, find out how the transactions are made, and learn something about the company's history.
 Let's start with how to sign up for your own PayPal account.

-Signing Up for PayPal
+How to Sign Up for PayPal

 Signing up for PayPal is quick, and doesn't even require you to enter any bank account information.
 However, if you want to use many of PayPal's features, you'll need to add and verify a checking account or credit card.
 To get started, just click the "sign up" link at the top of the site's home page.

 In the next window, you'll choose whether you want a personal, a business or premier account.
 If you just plan to use PayPal for eBay auction or other purchases, a personal account is the right choice.
 If you intend to use PayPal to accept payments for a business, then a business or premier account would be more suitable.
 If you select a personal account, you can upgrade in the future.

 From here, you should know what PayPal means when it refers to this verification and confirmation process.
 Having your information vetted by PayPal shows both buyers and sellers that you are less likely to be a scammer.